openstack-archive/fuel-docs/pages/release-notes/v6-0/0020-new-features.rst

 ----------------------

-Fuel 6.0 supports a pluggable architecture that allows new functionality to be added to Fuel by a self-contained archive.
+Fuel 6.0 supports a pluggable architecture that allows new functionality to be added to Fuel from a self-contained archive.
 Tools are provided that allow contributors to package and test Fuel plugins.

 This first release of the Pluggable Architecture feature has the following